aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

     }

-This dictionary is almost a valid input for the Quantum ESPRESSO plugin, except for an invalid key called “mickeymouse”.
-When Quantum ESPRESSO receives an unrecognized key (even when you misspell one) its behavior is to stop almost immediately.
-By default, the AiiDA plugin will not validate your input and simply pass it over.
-Therefore let’s pass this dictionary to the calculation and observe this unsuccessful behavior.
+This dictionary is almost a valid input for the Quantum ESPRESSO plugin, except for an invalid key ``mickeymouse``.
+When Quantum ESPRESSO receives an unrecognized key, it will stop.

-Finally, we need to attach those parameters to our builder, however, bear in mind that ``parameters_dict`` is a python dictionary instead of an AiiDA model that can be stored in the database, thus we need to wrap the ``parameters_dict`` on a ``Dict`` model:
+By default, the AiiDA plugin will *not* validate your input and simply pass it on to the code.

+Let’s wrap the ``parameters_dict`` python dictionary in an AiiDA ``Dict`` node and see what happens.

 .. code:: python